How To Coach High Sales Performance + 3 Sales Coaching Video Tutorials

 Their skill must allow them to perform at a required level.

-People say that attitude colours everything; that if everyone has a high performance attitude, the results will take care of themselves.
+People say that attitude colours everything.
+If everyone has a high performance attitude, the results will take care of themselves.
 There’s some truth in that.

 However, if you spend all your time focusing solely on attitude, the concern is that you’re going to end up with a bunch of highly motivated, but chaotic individuals.